raygun101/MarkupKit/README.md

     + (UIFont *)fontValue:(NSString *)value;

 ## LMTableView and LMTableViewCell
-The `LMTableView` and `LMTableViewCell` classes allow the structure and content of a table view to be defined in markup, rather than in code via a data source and delegate. `LMTableView` is a subclass of `UITableView` that acts as its own data source, serving cells from a statically-defined collection of table view sections. `LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for defining custom cell content in markup.
+The `LMTableView` and `LMTableViewCell` classes allow the structure and content of a table view to be defined in markup, rather than in code via a data source and delegate. `LMTableView` is a subclass of `UITableView` that acts as its own data source/delegate, serving cells from a statically-defined collection of table view sections. `LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for defining custom cell content in markup.
 It serves as a host for a single "content element view" that represents the actual content of the cell.

 MarkupKit provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup as well.
 These are discussed in more detail below.